Technologicat/unpythonic/macro_extras/README.md

 ### ``forall``: nondeterministic evaluation

-*Changed in v0.11.0.* The previous ``forall_simple`` has been renamed ``forall``; the macro wrapper for the hacky function version of ``forall`` is gone.
-This change has the effect of changing the error raised by an undefined name in a ``forall`` section; previously it was ``AttributeError``, now it is ``NameError``.

 Behaves the same as the multiple-body-expression tuple comprehension ``unpythonic.amb.forall``, but implemented purely by AST transformation, with real lexical variables.
 This is essentially a MacroPy implementation of Haskell's do-notation for Python, specialized to the List monad (but the code is generic and very short; see ``unpythonic.syntax.forall``).

 ```python
 from unpythonic.syntax import macros, forall, insist, deny